cavi-au/consent-observatory.eu/README.md

 * build the project `/apps/run-scripts/consent-observatory.eu/build.sh`

 ##### Puppeteer Dependencies and Sandbox
-The following is only required if you are running on a server installation without a GUI.
+> **NOTE** this is only required if you are running on a server installation without a GUI.

 * install ui libs and other dependencies `sudo apt update && sudo apt install ca-certificates fonts-liberation libappindicator3-1 libasound2 libatk-bridge2.0-0 libatk1.0-0 libc6 libcairo2 libcups2 libdbus-1-3